judydnguyen/PBP-BackdoorPurification/README.md

 | `ft_size`           | `float`   | Portion of the dataset to use for fine-tuning.                                                   | `0.05`                           |
 | `num_poison`        | `int`     | Number of poisoned samples.                                                                      | `2`                              |
 | `poison_rate`        | `float`     | Poisoning rate for training samples.                                                                      | `0.01`                              |

+*You can modify the training and fine-tuning configuration.
+The configs can be found in [this](configs/backdoors)*

 ## Acknowledgement
 [Jigsaw Puzzle Backdoor Attacks](https://github.com/whyisyoung/JigsawPuzzle)